ribeirorvs/GitHook1/readme.md

 The project is a simple *BPMN* project with two *script tasks* only showing logs of starting and finhsing the process and with a timer of 2 seconds between the tasks.

 ## Script description

+The script used in this project is only a push script to take changes made using *Business Central* and replicate it to this repository